markbirss/rk3506-ubuntu/README.md

 ```
 [prepare]
-Use either a docer Ubuntu 22.04 or Ubuntu 22.04 environment
+Use either a docker Ubuntu 22.04 or Ubuntu 22.04 environment

 Install dependency environments.